eficode-academy/jenkins-katas/labs/01-making-first-pipeline.md

 ### Task

+* Navigate to your pipeline in Blue Ocean
 * Click on the `Build`.
 * Click the `pen` ( `edit`) in upper right corner.
 * Add a new stage underneath the first one called "build app".